Skip to main content

 Hey, just where is King's Hedges?
 Probably not where you think...
 Nowadays, the Council's electoral ward is all over the historic Arbury Meadows/North Arbury, and in East Chesterton.
 We have inserted the earlier details of the Arbury Meadows/North Arbury Furlong, etc, on this 1900 map.
 'Harborough' was a variation on the Arbury name and the two were used interchangeably.

 That area has nothing to do with King's Hedges historically.
-And most of King's Hedges Road, the part across the historic Arbury area, dates from the late 1970s.
+And, as previously stated, most of King's Hedges Road, the part across the historic Arbury area, dates from the late 1970s.

 The name has truly been driven by the 'infernal combustion engine' - as my grandmother always called it!